appleifreak/node-doctor/README.md

 Doctor is a self-contained directory management library for Node.js.
 This libary is based on the Simple Resource Protocol philosophy: one object to manage a single resource (or directory in this case).
 While it attempts to be "simple" (and is to some degree), this library can cause filesystem management to get complex, very fast.
 Proper usage can and will prevent this.

+Doctor uses heavy caching to maintain filesystem appearances.
+That being said, this library is reccomended for situations that need high usability (ie you need *most* fs commands) on a single directory with a small amount of sub-items (< 5000?).

 ## Install

 `npm install directory-doctor --save`